 4G simply stands for fourth generation.
 If you count 1G as mobile phones using only voice calling, 2G adds texting, and 3G adds internet access, 4G is the generation that added speed.
 So, 'fast' internet access via a mobile network, essentially.

 In terms of 4G broadband, you can access it in a number of different ways.
-There are four main flavours.
+There are four main types.
 All involve a 4G SIM card set up with a specific network.
-They are…
+They are:

 Take a look at the different types of 4G broadband above.
 Does one of these technologies sound like it solves your problem?
 Chances are one of them does.
 But there are some downsides to 4G broadband you may want to consider before cancelling your home broadband connection and relying on it entirely.

 Just like fixed-line home broadband, 4G broadband isn't the same everywhere.
-Some places it's fast, others it's slow, there's everything in between, and of course there are still a lot of homes around the UK where 4G signal won't be strong enough indoors to be something you could rely upon to stay online 100% of the time.
+Some places it's fast, others it's slow, there's everything in between, and of course there are still a lot of homes around the UK where a 4G signal won't be strong enough indoors to rely on 100% of the time.

 Then there's the fact that while fixed-line broadband speeds continue to get faster, 4G has already topped out, with the best average speeds not offering much over standard ADSL (non-fibre) broadband.
 If you want to go quicker over the airwaves you're going to have to plump for 5G broadband and depending where you live you may be waiting a long time for that.
 Here are the three reasons you might consider 4G broadband.